dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     2. Else there is no guard clause.
 Evaluate the then `element` and yield the result into the collection.

 4. Else the match failed.
-Else, evaluate the else `element` if there is one and yield the result into the collection.
+Evaluate the else `element` if there is one and yield the result into the collection.

 ### Matching (refuting and destructuring)